 This degree blends traditional horticulture with the benefits derived from the human association with plants.
 This degree offers students the option of pairing a horticulture degree with electives in social sciences, business, agricultural journalism, education, art and design.
+Texas A&M University is the only school in the country to offer a B.A. degree in Horticulture.

 The Department of Horticultural Sciences is home of the Benz School of Floral Design, where students learn the latest techniques and trends in floral design and create arrangements for clients across the Texas A&M University System and the state.